-Control Panel > expand the Grade Center section > Needs Grading
+From the Control Panel, expand the Grade Center section and select Needs Grading.

-- On the Needs Grading page, use the Filter lists to narrow the list of items to grade by Category, Item, User, and Date Submitted.
+- On the Needs Grading page, use the filters to narrow the list of items to grade by Category, Item, User, and Date Submitted.
 For example, filter the list by Category and display only assignments and by User to select a specific group.

 - Select Go.
 The filtered items appear on the Needs Grading page.
 Select a column heading to sort the items.

-In the Grade Center, group assignments that have been submitted but not graded are indicated with the Needs Grading icon.
+In the Grade Center, group assignments that were submitted but not yet graded have a Needs Grading symbol.

-All group members' cells display the Needs Grading icon, regardless of who submitted the group assignment.
+All group members' cells display Needs Grading, regardless of who submitted the group assignment.

-If you allowed only one submission for the assignment and a group submits the incorrect file, you must clear that attempt so that the group can resubmit.
+If you allowed only one submission for the assignment and a group submits the incorrect file, you must remove that attempt so the group can resubmit.

-- In the Grade Center, access the group assignment column's menu and select Grade Attempts.
-Or, you can locate any group member's cell for the group assignment that contains the Needs Grading icon.
-Access the cell's menu and select the Group Attempt.
+- From the Grade Center, access the group assignment column's menu and select Grade Attempts.
+Or, you can locate any group member's cell for the group assignment that needs grading.
+From the cell's menu, select the Group Attempt.